-Individual Stories in the News Jacksonville Appraisal Situation Alleged Racial Bias

-- A situation in Jacksonville, FL is representational of more than two dozen recent similar stories concerning alleged discrimination in appraisals around the country. - Originally some argued "these are just anecdotes . . . " - But, when you are the person who believes they have been discriminated against - or when your firm is accused in the anecdote, it doesn't matter so much to you whether "it's just anecdotal." - No one wants to be a discrimination anecdote.
+Individual Stories in the News Jacksonville Appraisal Situation Alleged Racial Bias The New york Times · A situation in Jacksonville, FL is representational of more than two dozen Black Homeowners Face recent similar stories concerning alleged Discrimination in Appraisals discrimination in appraisals around the Companies that value homes for sale or refinancing are bound by law not to discriminate.
+Black homeowners say it happens country.
+Originally some argued "these are just anecdotes . . . ' But, when you are the person who believes they have been discriminated against - or when your firm is accused in the anecdote, it doesn't matter so much to you whether "it's just anecdotal."
+No one wants to be a discrimination anecdote.
 Copyrights 2023 - Peter Christensen, Christensen Law